 Think New York City's energy meeting Latin soul — a megalopolis of 22 million people where world-class food, culture, and nightlife collide.
 Oh, and there's a wedding too.

 No floral, boho, or garden-party looks.
 Think modern gala — elegant is the floor, style is yours.
-Indoors, no grass, so heels are safe.
 For full inspiration: lucasekailua.com.br

 Tailored suit, linen suit, or blazer + trousers.
 Olive, cream, navy, beige, charcoal.
 Dress shoes or clean white sneakers as part of an elegant look are both welcome.